 We approach this primarily by distributing two grants annually to two not-for-profits doing outstanding work for the benefit of these individuals.
 However, through the collaborative nature of our program, we endeavour to help empower these organisations in other ways as well.
 As finalist organisations and individual members become familiar with each other through the application process, new relationships often develop.
-In the past, these have resulted in pro bono services and awareness-building marketing communications in addition to traditional funding contributions.
+In the past, these have resulted in pro bono services and awareness-building marketing, in addition to traditional funding contributions.

-2019 Grant Application Guidelines
+Grant Application Guidelines

-The Melbourne Women’s Fund provides a Signature Grant and a Nurturing Grant annually.
+Melbourne Women’s Fund (MWF) provides a Signature Grant and a Nurturing Grant annually and participation is by invitation only.
 As we are a giving circle, our grant amounts are dependent entirely on the funds we receive from our members each year.

 - Receive a submission invitation from the Melbourne Women’s Fund.

-- Be endorsed as a Deductible Gift Recipient (DGR) as covered by Item 1 of the table in section 30-15 of the Income Tax Assessment Act 1997, and as a Tax Concession Charity (TCC).
+- Are endorsed as a Deductible Gift Recipient (DGR) as covered by Item 1 of the table in section 30-15 of the Income Tax Assessment Act 1997, and as a Tax Concession Charity (TCC).